andrew/ultimate-awesome/README.md

 - [awesome-cryptocurrency](https://github.com/Liquidator2048/awesome-cryptocurrency) - Solo alcuni link utili.
 - [awesome-metaljs](https://github.com/matuzalemsteles/awesome-metaljs) - 😎 A collection of awesome things regarding Metal.js ecosystem.
 - [Xaramin-Guide](https://github.com/mikeroyal/Xaramin-Guide) - Xaramin Guide.
+- [awesome-robotics-system-design](https://github.com/mjyc/awesome-robotics-system-design) - Stuff I read to learn about robotics system design and more.
 - [awesome-time-travel](https://github.com/mstuttgart/awesome-time-travel) - A curated list of awesome books, films and wherever about time travel.
 - [awesome-autonolas](https://github.com/N0xMare/awesome-autonolas) - The Autonolas Encyclopedia.
 - [Awesome-PowerQuery](https://github.com/NajiElKotob/Awesome-PowerQuery) - Awesome Power Query.
 - [awesome-openharmony](https://github.com/originjs/awesome-openharmony) - 🎉 A curated list of awesome things related to OpenHarmony.
-- [awesome-open-transport](https://github.com/pomodoren/awesome-open-transport) - Awesome resources for Open-Source and AI for Transport.
 - [awesome-cheatsheets](https://github.com/rakesh-sankar/awesome-cheatsheets) - A curated list of cheat-sheet that saves a lot of your time for a better things.
 - [awesome-and-novel-works-in-slam](https://github.com/runjtu/awesome-and-novel-works-in-slam) - Collecting some new ideas for slam (semantic, NeRF, BEV, Nav, Learning Methods) and will update this repo weekly, for both engineering and academic usings.
 - [Text-based-cs-study](https://github.com/Ryrden/Text-based-cs-study) - This repository has as its purpose centralizing links to learn computing and technologies through text-based materials.